Brownlow Medal: Eligibility

-Some believe that suspension is not a reasonable sole measure of fairness, and the argument has been made that many offences worthy of a one-match suspension are caused by negligent play, rather than intentionally unfair play.
-The temporary break from tradition under the demerit points-based tribunal system (which saw players being ineligible despite not having served suspensions) was also criticised as confusing.
-Prominent players, including dual-winner Chris Judd, have indicated a desire to have the eligibility criterion removed from the award (effectively eliminating the fairest component altogether); but this view is not universally held, and 1958 winner Neil Roberts stated in 1988 that he would hand back his medal if the fairness criterion were removed.
-In 2002, Essendon coach Kevin Sheedy suggested altering the ineligibility criteria: "...maybe you have to be suspended for three or four weeks and really do something awful."
+Some believe that suspension is not a reasonable sole measure of fairness, suggesting that many offences worthy of a one-match suspension are negligent rather than a reflection of unfairness.
+Prominent players, including dual-winner Chris Judd, indicated a desire to have the eligibility criterion removed from the award, effectively eliminating the "fairest" component altogether; or relaxed, Essendon coach Kevin Sheedy in 2002 suggesting that only suspensions of three to four weeks or longer should disqualify a player.
+This view is not universally held, and 1958 winner Neil Roberts stated in 1988 that he would hand back his medal if the fairness criterion were removed.

 Midfielder bias

 The award has come under scrutiny because the medal is almost always won by midfield players, with relatively few other positional players ever winning.
 Some put this bias down to umpires being more likely to notice players who are most immediately around them during the game, although it has been noted that most other major best and fairest award – including those voted by media and coaches – experience similar midfielder bias.
-The view of midfielder bias which has existed for at least 80 years—in a column for The Herald in September 1938, Bert Barclay wrote: "Under the present method, men playing on the full-forward or full-back lines have little chance of winning the award usually being won by men most constantly in the play who are able to stand out in comparatively weak sides."
+The view of midfielder bias which has existed throughout the medal's history, being noted by columnist Bert Barclay as early as 1938 who wrote in The Herald: "Under the present method, men playing on the full-forward or full-back lines have little chance of winning the award usually being won by men most constantly in the play who are able to stand out in comparatively weak sides."

-Former Adelaide and Melbourne player Bernie Vince said in 2021: "[umpires] throw the ball up, they're right around the footy, of course they're going to see the players that are around the footy at the stoppage, all the midfielders", while dual-premiership captain Wayne Carey said in a 2014 article: "You can't begrudge the umpires for their selections each week, but it stands to reason that they tend to revert to the players who are most in their vision."
-Four-time premiership player and three-time Coleman Medallist Jason Dunstall questioned in 2021: "What does a forward or a defender have to do? ...
-What sort of season do they have to put together? ...
-We've got to come up with something that recognises the other players."